LucaG1/LucaG1.github.io/_posts/2024-12-20-General Bug List.md

 ` sudo apt install --reinstall python3-apt`

 This worked.
 However the answer mentioned problems with python setups that can occur because of this.

+## Conflict of Hyper-V and VirtualBox when trying minikube

+First I tried this from the Windows Documentation:

+`Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Hypervisor`

+However it did not work.

+Then I tried disabling it via:

+To disable:

+`bcdedit /set hypervisorlaunchtype off`

+To enable:

+`bcdedit /set hypervisorlaunchtype auto`

+Now everything seems fine.
+However I'm not sure if I need to reactivate Hyper-V at some point.